-Compiled / Reviewed By:- Approved By

-Chris Konings Head: Corporate Planning & IDP Disaster Risk Management Centre, City of Cape Town Greg Pillay Manager: Disaster Risk Management Centre, City of Cape Town
+Compiled / Reviewed By: Approved By: Chris Konings Head: Corporate Planning & IDP Greg Pillay Manager: Disaster Risk Management Centre, Disaster Risk Management Centre, City of Cape Town City of Cape Town Date: 2014-06-26 Date: 2014-06-27

-75 Same -

-Date: 2013-09-09 Date: 2013-09-11

 DISTRIBUTION

 This Disaster Risk Management Plan is produced by the City of Cape Town's Disaster Risk Management Centre (DRMC) as part of its responsibility in terms of the Disaster Management Act, 57 of 2002.
 This document is intended for internal use of the Organisation and Entities concerned and should be treated as confidential and not be displayed in whole or in part in any public place or to the media.